bll123/ballroomdj-4/img/README.txt

 The *-base files have the original alpha text.

+2025-10-25 : The *-base files are out of date.

+2025-10-25 : Currently a mess.
+Each file was edited individually, so
+             positioning is all different.
+The macos icon files have a different base size, so positioning and sizing is all different.

 ===>  Any text must be converted using the inkscape object->path function
       before the icons can be shipped.